Blog header graphic: What is Content Operations? article.

 Strategy

 What makes a good content strategy?
 It often begins with a full content audit to identify gaps and redundancies.
-Find what’s working well and plan to do more of that.
-Define an audience, research what experiences resonate with them, and then identify if new content is needed.
+Find what’s working well and do more of that.
+Define your audience(s), research which experiences resonate with them, and then identify if new content is needed.
+Outline people and process challenges, along with ways to improve.
+These steps will help deliver a consistent and content-driven customer experience.
+Once strategy and business goals are aligned, you’re set up to build content that drives action.

 Management